-Serge has Facilitative Church Planting (FCP) teams in Belfast, Dublin, and Cork.
-These teams are in relationships with Irish church planters and pastors who lead in church planting and revitalization.
-The work of coaching and mentoring Irish men and women leaders in a facilitative way is an earned place of influence through building trust in a relationship that welcomes the input of the Serge team.
-It is a model that affirms and values relationships with these leaders through the ‘catalytic encouragement’ of their ministry.
+These teams coach and mentor Irish church planters and pastors in a facilitative way through an earned place of influence by building trust that welcomes input and affirms and values relationships with these leaders through the ‘catalytic encouragement’ of their ministry.

-In the Serge team’s vision of connecting with 75 such pastors and ministry leaders, each team member establishes facilitative/catalytic encouragement relationships in both their local church and regional contexts.
+In our vision of connecting with 75 such pastors and ministry leaders, each team member establishes facilitative/catalytic encouragement relationships in both their local church and regional contexts.

 We’re dependent upon the Holy Spirit to reveal these relational opportunities.
 We pray to discern which relationships to invest in and for the risk-taking faith required to intentionally pursue leaders.
-Historically, these relationships have been initiated both by Irish leaders reaching out to Serge Ireland and by Serge Ireland staff taking initiative with Irish leaders.
+Historically, these relationships have been initiated both by Irish leaders reaching out to our staff and by our staff taking initiative with Irish leaders.

 Rather than directly leading a congregation or ministry with the title of ‘director’ or ‘pastor’, the team must prayerfully create their own opportunities to contribute to those in direct leadership.
 This requires humility, faith, and discernment.

 This facilitative model invites a vast sphere of impact, the ability for teammates to serve multiple pastors, and the attribution of fruitful ministry to the church leader–with Serge remaining behind the scenes.
 The goal is to empower, resource, and enable the Irish leader to succeed in the ministry God has given them with the real hope of church multiplication.